 Everyone in the United States with a social security number can have a credit and report.
 If you have never borrowed money in your life, you shouldn’t have a credit report and your score would be considered 0.

-A credit inquiry can be done two ways: either by a hard inquiry or a soft inquiry.
+Such an inquiry can be done two ways: either by a hard inquiry or a soft inquiry.

 A Hard Inquiry is an official request made by a lender to the bureaus so they can view your credit report in full.
 Hard inquiries themselves show up on your report and impact the score by lowering it a few points.
 Each individual inquiry stays on your credit for 2 years before going away forever.
 Often, one or two will not harm your score very much and is not a bad thing to have on your credit report.
-Hard Inquiries are usually required when you apply for financing, a credit card, loans or a mortgage.
+Hard Inquiries are usually required when you apply for financing, loans, or a mortgage.

 A Soft Inquiry can be considered a non-official credit check.
 These do not impact your score and do not show up on your report.
 Often, a soft inquiry will show roughly the same information as a hard inquiry but isn’t included in most official lending applications.
-A soft inquiry can be used for things like background checks, pre-approvals, and checking your own credit score on free credit monitoring sites.
+A soft inquiry can be used for things like background checks, pre-approvals, and checking your own score on free credit monitoring sites.

 Ok, What About This Credit Score Thing?